cfengine/documentation/overview/glossary.markdown

 #### Mission Portal (MP)

-The name given to the user interface used in commercial CFEngine editions, where all reports and progress summaries are kept.
+Name of the user interface used in commercial CFEngine editions, where all reports and progress summaries are kept.

 #### Namespaces